laurencer/confluence-sync/README.md

 - **Run tests:** `stack test`
 - **To run the executable:** `stack build && stack exec confluence-sync-tool`

+Some of the integration tests require an instance of Confluence to be running.
+See the *Sandbox/Dev Environment* section below on how to set this up.
+You also need to set some environment variables - see `bin/setup-test-environment.sh` for an example.

 ## Sandbox/Dev Environment

 See the [sandbox](sandbox/README.md) for information on how to create a Docker Confluence Sandbox.
+You can also use a pre-baked docker image: `laurencer/confluence-sync-sandbox:latest`.

+You can get started by running: `docker run --publish 8090:8090 laurencer/confluence-sync-sandbox` and then `open http://$(docker-machine ip dev):8090/`.
+The username and password are both `admin`.

 ## FAQ